 Who can use the service

-If you have registered for Templeman Library borrower membership, you can use the service.
+If you have registered for Templeman Library borrower membership, you can request document delivery items.
 You'll be charged:

 - per article/book chapter: £12.00